cwacht/m3-playbook-prototype/PLAN.md

-Bookmark: Phase 1 Documentation (add links)
+Bookmark: Phase 1 Activities

+Learn about Netlify to enable jekyll-admin on federalist

 2 versions of data organization